fel1n3/ctf_docs/NahamConCTF_2021.md

 ### Dice Roll (Fel)

-Given a python script, after a quick glance notice that the script is using getrandbits, a prng.
-After a quick search I found a library that discovered the internal state of the generator given enough values named randcrack (https://pypi.org/project/randcrack/).
+Given a python script, after a quick glance notice that the script is using getrandbits, a pseudo rng.
+After a quick search I found a library named randcrack, that given enough values discovered the internal state of the generator (https://pypi.org/project/randcrack/).
 Using this I quickly wrote a script that queried the server a bunch of times and obtained the flag.

 ## FORENSICS